d3lta-v/SSTuino/docs/index.md

 ### Interested to make a difference?

-Students who are interested to deveop our product further can express their interest in [this form](https://forms.gle/ntMWiXFDy3Ya1Pq5A).
+Students who are interested to deveop our product further can express their interest in **[this form](https://forms.gle/ntMWiXFDy3Ya1Pq5A)**.

 ### Our team